Ding Ruchang

-Admiral Ding Ruchang (丁汝昌 (Dīng Rǔchāng, Ting Ju-ch'ang); 18 November 1836 – 12 February 1895), courtesy name Yuting (禹廷 or 雨亭), art name Cizhang (次章), was a Chinese military officer of the Qing dynasty.
+Admiral Ding Ruchang (丁汝昌 (Dīng Rǔchāng, Ting Ju-ch'ang); 18 November 1836 – 12 February 1895), courtesy name Yuting (禹廷 or 雨亭), art name Cizhang (次章), was a Chinese admiral of the Qing dynasty.

 Ding took part in the First Sino-Japanese War.
 He lost five of the ten ships in his fleet during the Battle of the Yalu River (1894).
 During the subsequent Battle of Weihaiwei (1895), Ding refused offers of political asylum by the Japanese admiral Itō Sukeyuki.
 Instead of surrendering, Ding committed suicide by an overdose of opium in his office at his Liugong Island headquarters.

 After his death, Ding was blamed by the Qing government for the defeat, and posthumously stripped of all ranks and positions.
 He was posthumously rehabilitated and restored to all of his ranks by the Qing imperial court in 1910.

 Early life

 Ding was a native of what is now part of Chaohu City in Anhui Province, China.
 He joined the Taiping Rebellion in 1854, but he later surrendered with Cheng Xueqi in the Battle of Anqing in 1861, and defected to the imperial cause.
 He joined Li Hongzhang’s Huai Army as a cavalryman to help suppress the Taiping Rebellion, serving with Liu Mingchuan.
 Afterwards, he was active in helping suppress the Nian Rebellion, and was awarded with the equivalent in rank to colonel.
 In 1874, he protested against the Qing dynasty government's decision about reduction of the army size.
 He went back to his hometown to avoid being killed.